Louisville and Jefferson County Catholic Charities assistance programs.

 Disaster Response will help the organization manage, collect, and distribute money that is collected for the situation.
 All funds are used to support the victims of disasters such as a fire or tornado.
 Many churches and groups contribute.
 For example Catholic Charities of Louisville Kentucky works in collaboration with churches in Covington and also Catholic Charities of Lexington to coordinate resources and programs.

-The agency provides services and assistance in resettling refugees.
-Case managers will work to assess the clients’ needs, offer job placement, housing, provides on-going social services, case management, offer English as a Second Language classes, provide employment opportunities and also coordinate community resources in Jefferson County Kentucky.
+The agency provides services and assistance in resettling refugees as well as immigrants, including Hispanics and non-English speakers.
+Case managers will work to assess the clients’ needs, offer job placement, housing, as well as provides on-going social services.
+There is also case management, offer English as a Second Language classes, provide employment opportunities and also coordinate community resources in Jefferson County Kentucky.

 Jefferson County Kentucky Catholic Charity locations